New Novel Debates Ominous Cures for Two Crises: Recurring Pandemics and Too Many Men | Send2Press Newswire

 HUNTINGTON BEACH, Calif., Dec.
-11, 2020 SEND2PRESS NEWSWIRE) — Born out of a raging pandemic, Buzz McCord’s new techno-thriller wrestles with artificial intelligence, surveillance and sex crime.
+11, 2020 (SEND2PRESS NEWSWIRE) — Born out of a raging pandemic, Buzz McCord’s new techno-thriller wrestles with artificial intelligence, surveillance and sex crime.
 “A Final Reminder” (ISBN: 978-1736148815) moves energetically between upbeat and malevolent.
 Its author wrote it to simultaneously entertain and enrage.

 “A Final Reminder” walks the line between literary fiction and international intrigue.
 It transports readers to a near-future world where Dr. Dirk Samuelson, a San Francisco entrepreneur and founder of tech-conglomerate, Arctan International, has invented software that can stop any pandemic by tracking every person’s movement and behaviors.
 He controls global data with formidable technical and economic barriers including 64-Qubit computers, space-based data-banking and lofty politicians.